tailhook/vagga/docs/builders.rst

 ``initial_image``
     Initial image to use for installing base system.
 Usually it's built from ``mirror``/``arch``/``image_release`` triple, so you shouldn't touch it.

+``pkgbuilds``
+    Directories (relative to project dir) contaning PKGBUILDs to build in addition to community packages

+``build_dependencies``
+    Space-separated list of packages to install for building.
+Which are removed after build finish.
+Default is ``base-devel`` and in most cases must contain at least ``base-devel``.
+Note: currently all build dependencies must be declared here.
+In future we may install non-optional dependencies automatically .

+``build_nocheck``
+    If set to no-empty string builds with ``makepkg --nocheck``, useful if test contain additional dependencies or run too slow.

 Arch-simple